CDLUC3/dash/generic-about.md

 ## Overview

-Dash is a new self-service tool for researchers to describe, upload, and share their research data.
+Dash is a new tool for researchers to describe, upload, and share their research data.
 It is designed to be a simple self-service curation tool for researchers, and helps them perform the following tasks:

 * Prepare data for curation by reviewing best practice guidance for the creation or acquisition of digital research data.
 * Select data for curation through local file browse or drag-and-drop operation.